Lesson 1: Stitching Sections

 A, B, C, and D all have the same Piece 1.

-Place one of the light triangles, wrong side to the unprinted side of the foundation paper, aligning the bias edges with the drawn placement lines.
+Starting with Piece 1, place one of the light triangles, wrong side to the unprinted side of the foundation paper, aligning the bias edges with the drawn placement lines.
 You may need to hold the paper up to the light to see this.
-Pin in place if needed.

 With right sides together (RST), align the bias edge of a dark (the red fabric in this example) triangle with the light triangle on the A2 side.